debrody80/projects/homelab/ReadMe.md

 - **BWApp**

 These web applications are purposefully vulnerable to allow for web security testing, including OWASP Top 10 vulnerabilities.

+### 6. Wazuh for Monitoring
+**Wazuh** is installed to monitor the entire environment for security threats.
+It acts as an intrusion detection system (IDS) and provides real-time alerts for suspicious activities within the network.
+Wazuh helps track file integrity, monitor system logs, and detect unauthorized access or potential breaches.

 ## Key Features
 - **Virtualized Infrastructure**: The entire setup is virtualized using Proxmox, making it flexible and easy to manage.